Five Reasons For A Need Of Real Estate Agent

 home without insulting the owner.
 For all you

-know, the owner’s late mother may have
+know, the owner’s late mother may

 lovingly chosen the décor.
 Your real estate

-agent can convey your concerns to the sellers’
+agent can convey your concerns

 agent.
 Acting as a messenger, the agent may be

-in a better position to negotiate a discount
+position to negotiate a discount

 without ruffling the home owner’s feathers.

-A real estate agent can also play the bad guy in a transaction, preventing the bad blood between a buyer and seller that can kill a deal.
+the bad blood between a buyer and seller that can kill a deal.
 Keep in

-mind that a seller can reject a potential buyer’s
+that a seller can reject a potential buyer’s

-offer for any reason–including just because
+offer for any reason–including

 they hate his or her guts.
 An agent can help by

-speaking for you in tough transactions and
+in tough transactions and

 smoothing things over to keep them from getting

-too personal.
+personal.
 This can put you in a better

 position to get the house you want.
-The same is
+The

 true for the seller, who can benefit from a hard-

-nosed real estate agent who will represent their
+agent who will represent their

 interests without turning off potential buyers